BenWrightSWE/Rooted/README.md

 I used the technologies I did due to it being the first solution I could come up with.
 I do not know if these are the most efficient or even remotely utilized methods of doing what I did, but it is my first project including Javascript.

-- My main challenges included:
+My main challenges included:
 * When I stopped the timer and tried restarting it, it created a new timer and they would consistently switch being the timers set.
 * When I was trying to change the color of the "leaves" of the tree, after the initial change, it wouldn't allow the hover change to occur.
+* When trying to make a condition for a symbol, the javascript version of the symbol and the symbol gotten from the input wasn't the same text wise even when they were symbol wise. (fixed with the symbolNeeded1 id and ymbolNeeded2 id)

-- What features I hope to add
+What features I hope to add
 * after the timer ends, it displays a sound
 * as the timer starts initially, but never after, when the user presses play a sound occurs
 * make the formatting for iphone and potentially tablet.